 In the spiritual wilderness of this place, O God, prepare the way for your Messiah.

 We ask you to make straight in the desert a highway for our God.
 Provide clear paths for people to come to know You.
-We pray for copies of Scripture to be accessible and distributable in this place.
+We pray for copies of Scripture to be accessible and distributable in Tunisia.

 We pray for every valley of fear, despair, doubt, and hopelessness that hinders people from seeking Christ to be lifted up.